You may wish to see an introductory page with a map of the walls first.

 Next to the palace the Lions' Gate (thus named after two marble lions which decorated it) was the direct entrance to the city from the harbour.

-(left) Archaeological Museum of Istanbul: one of the two lions guarding the gate; (right) details of the decoration of the gate and of the palace
+(left) Archaeological Museum of Istanbul: one of the two lions guarding the gate (see that which the Venetians found at the Piraeus); (right) details of the decoration of the gate and of the palace

 Walls near Sts.
 Sergius and Bacchus